 Some students work part-time during the academic year to fund their studies.
-The University of Toronto Career Centre https://cln.utoronto.ca/ provides resources and services for students looking for employment, both on-campus and off-campus.
+The University of Toronto Career Centre. provides resources and services for students looking for employment, both on-campus and off-campus.

 In particular, the Work-Study program allows students to work on campus; the Daniels Faculty offers several Work-Study positions each year, both with faculty members and within the administration.